JamesClonk/todoapp/README.md

 ## Documentation

-See under "Tools" section on the [demo application](http://jamesclonk.github.io/todoapp/) for ruther information.
+See under "Tools" section on the [demo application](http://jamesclonk.github.io/todoapp/demo/) for further information.

 ## License